 6. Hydropower can help tackle climate change because it is a renewable energy source

-7. The uncontrolled spread of forest fires is a “natural” phenomenon
+7. The uncontrolled spread of forest fires is a “natural” phenomenon (myths about global warming)

 The uncontrolled spread of fires is both a cause and a consequence of climate change.
 They are a main cause because during a fire the main source of CO2 capture (trees) is removed from the earth, while generating large amounts of CO2 during and after the fire has ended.
 But also their uncontrolled spreading is a consequence of climate change, since droughts and changes in rainfall season causes the trees and plants to be drier.
 This makes them a much more potent combustion source when fire reaches them, and it is the reason why it gets every year harder to extinguish forest fires once they started.